ibm-cloud-docs/codeengine/service-bind.md

 ## Unbinding services
 {: #kn-unbind}

-Unbinding a service from an application or job definition removes existing service bindings.
+Unbinding a service from an application or job removes existing service bindings.

-1. Find the service binding that you want to remove with the `application get` or `jobdef get` command.
+1. Find the service binding that you want to remove with the `application get` or `job get` command.

    ```
    ibmcloud ce application get --name my-application
    ```
    {: pre}

-2. Unbind a service by using the `application unbind` or the `jobdef unbind` command.
+2. Unbind a service by using the `application unbind` or the `job unbind` command.

    * To unbind a single service, specify the `--name` and `--service-instance` flags: